AdobeDocs/analytics-platform.en/help/stitching/b2b/b2b-person-to-account-stitching.md

 | b978bbw9 | cassidy@ubiquity.com | Ubiquity |
 | fs453ghi | carmen@adobe.com | Adobe |

 Graph-based stitching is also used to elevate the person IDs in the experience event dataset.
 For example, you configure the persistent ID (ECID) field to be used as persistent person ID when you [enable stitching on the dataset](#enable-b2b-person-to-account-stitching-on-event-datasets).
-Based on the elevated person to account mapping dataset `emily@adobe.com` is set as elevated person ID on the related event.
+Assuming `5678` (persistent ID) is linked to `emily@adobe.com` (person ID) in the identity graph, `emily@adobe.com` is set as elevated person ID on the related event.

 |  Timestamp | Persistent ID | Original Account ID | Original Person ID | Elevated Person ID |
 |--|--|---|---|---|